Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 The -v option stands for 'verbose', the -s option (or combined: -vs) stands for 'single-user'.

 Now we have to enter a few things to prepare the harddisk.
+This applies permissions and ownership to the drive(s):

 # drvconfig